 1) Registrations and Deposits

 Although there is no obligation to bid, all perspective buyers must register in order to bid at the Auction.
-You must provide a cashier’s or certified check in the amount stated in the terms and conditions as posted/advertised for each property.
+You must provide proof of funds or lender pre-approval sufficient to justify your offer.
 A personal check may be accepted at the discretion of the Auctioneer for the aforesaid amount.
-If you are the successful bidder, you will endorse the funds to Keller Williams Greater Cleveland to deposit in a non-interest bearing trust/escrow account.
-These funds will be returned at the successful closing at said property which shall occur within the time specified in the terms and conditions as posted/advertised.
+If you are the successful bidder, you will post the deposit to GM Title to deposit in a non-interest bearing trust/escrow account.
+These funds will be returned at the successful closing at said property which shall occur within the time specified in the purchase agreement.
 If purchaser fails to close as for the sale contract, any deposit is forfeited.

 2) Auction Type: